 Remove Materials Affected by Mold

 Mold can penetrate deep into some materials, making it difficult to remove.
 If such items are left in the house, the hidden mold continues to grow and reproduce.
-This creates a recurrent mold problem which requires regular treatment.
+This creates a recurrent mold problem that requires regular treatment.

-To avoid a recurrent mold problem, it’s advisable to dispose all materials that have been severely damaged by mold.
+To avoid a recurrent mold problem, it’s advisable to dispose of all materials that have been severely damaged by mold.
 If possible, seal the items in plastic bags to avoid spreading the spores in unaffected areas.

 Using a sprayer treat all the affected areas with the fungicide.
 Scrub the surfaces with a stiff brush to remove embedded mold or mildew.

 Such surfaces will need repainting to restore their initial look.
-In addition, this prevents moisture absorption thus preventing mold or mildew growth.
+Besides, this prevents moisture absorption, thus preventing mold or mildew growth.

-Mold and mildew affects both structures and people’s health.
-They produce spores which spread rapidly through the air.
+Mold and mildew affect both structures and people’s health.
+They produce spores that spread rapidly through the air.

 - A minor mold or mildew growth can effectively be removed using readily available fungicides or disinfectants.